vuepress/core/docs/reference/plugin-api.md

   Page options extension.

-  This hook accepts a function that will receive the raw options of the page.
+  This hook accepts a function that will receive the raw options of `createPage`.
 The returned object will be merged into page options, which will be used to create the page.

 - Example: